 The data clearly illustrate digital marketing strategies do work.
-Overall, they are lower cost, provide a greater ROI, offer precise targeting, and far better conversions.
-Since marketing is about connecting with clients in the right place at the right time, online is where you need to be.
+Overall, they are lower cost, provide a greater ROI, offer precise targeting, and generate leads with far better conversions.
+Since marketing is about connecting with potential clients in the right place at the right time, online is where you need to be.

-Here’s how to best leverage digital strategies and tools to gain new customers and improve your pest control marketing plan.
+Here’s how to leverage the best digital strategies and tools to gain new customers and improve your pest control marketing plan.

 Surely, you can just advertise on social media?
 Why do you have to have a website, you ask?
 Well, marketing content generally leads back to websites, and a website is fundamental to SEO (See: Start an SEO Campaign), which is a basic requirement if you want to get found on Google search engine results pages.